-In summary, HIV-infected infants receiving ART may have impaired ability to mount quantitatively and qualitatively adequate antibody responses to vaccines compared to unexposed infants.
+In summary, HIV-infected infants receiving ART may have impaired ability to mount quantitatively and qualitatively adequate antibody responses to vaccines compared to HIV-unexposed infants.
 The clinical effect of impaired vaccine responses on morbidity from vaccine preventable disease is not known.
 Shorter breastfeeding duration, poorer nutritional status and increased exposure to co-infections in HIV-infected infants may be contributing factors, and their impact requires further investigation in order to fully understand the mechanisms underlying the changes in vaccine responses in HIV-infected infants.
 CMV infection is almost ubiquitous in low-resource settings, and its clinical effects on infants with HIV suggest it is having an important effect on the immune system, and could be an important modifiable factor in reducing morbidity and mortality of HIV-infected infants.

 Vaccine responses in HIV-exposed, uninfected infants